iotaledger/goshimmer/docs/concepts/layers.md

 A message is a core data type which reflects a vertex in the communication layer [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 It contains following properties:
-* References to two other messages
+* References to other messages
 * Issuer's public key
 * The issuance time of the message
 * The message sequence number from the node which issued the message